Your Credit Score

 Buy now, pay later financial products all work in a similar way.

-Depending on which provider you’ve borrowed from, and the product offered, you’ll have to make repayments over a period of weeks or months.
+Depending on which provider you’ve borrowed from, and the product offered, you’ll have to make repayments over a period of weeks, months or longer.

 The main appeal of buy now, pay later products is there’s usually an initial interest-free period where all you’ll pay is the price of your goods or service (plus a potential service charge or fee).
 Bear in mind that longer-term borrowing might incur interest or fees.